 “The team that worked with me, they were an awesome team,” she says.
 “From the doctors and nurses right down to the guy that gave me the anesthetic, he was a hoot.”

 In regards to the actual TAVR procedure, Elizabeth was impressed with how easy such an important surgery could be.
 She also notes that the surgery was performed in the morning and she was home in time for dinner the next day.
 Today, she is feeling better than ever with more energy.

 “I run circles around my kids and they tell me I’ve got to slow down,” she says.

-Learn more about the TAVR procedure offered at Mercy Health.
+Learn more about the TAVR procedure or find a provider near you at Mercy Health.

 Also, take our free, online heart risk assessment to learn more about your own heart health.